Nikolay Nekrasov: Sovremennik and Otechestvennye Zapiski

 In 1861 Nekrasov started campaigning for the release of his arrested colleague, Mikhail Mikhaylov, but failed: the latter was deported to Siberia.
-More successful was his plea for the release of Afanasy Shchapov: the decree ordering the Petersburg historian's demotion to a monastery was retrieved by Alexander II.
+More successful was his plea for the release of Afanasy Shchapov: the decree ordering the Petersburg historian's exile to a monastery was rescinded by Alexander II.
 After his father's death, Nekrasov in May 1862 bought the Karabikha estate, visiting it on a yearly basis until his own death.

 In April 1866, after Dmitry Karakozov's attempt on the life of the Tsar, Nekrasov, so as to save Sovremennik from closure, wrote the "Ode to Osip Komissarov" (the man who saved the monarch's life by pushing Karakozov aside) to read it publicly in the English Club.
-His another poetic address greeted Muravyov the Hangman, a man responsible for the brutal suppression of the 1863 Polish Uprising, who was now in charge of the Karakozov case.
-Both gestures proved to be futile and in May 1866 Sovremennik was closed for good.
+Another poetic address greeted Mikhail Muravyov-Vilensky, an official responsible for the brutal suppression of the 1863 Polish Uprising, who was now in charge of the Karakozov case.
+Both gestures proved to be futile, and in May 1866 Sovremennik was closed for good.

 In the end of 1866 Nekrasov purchased Otechestvennye Zapiski to become this publication's editor with Grigory Yeliseyev as his deputy (soon joined by Mikhail Saltykov-Shchedrin) and previous owner Krayevsky as an administrator.
-Among the authors attracted to the new OZ were Alexander Ostrovsky and Gleb Uspensky.
+Among the authors attracted to the new Otechestvennye Zapiski were Alexander Ostrovsky and Gleb Uspensky.
 Dmitry Pisarev, put in charge of the literary criticism section, was later succeeded by Alexander Skabichevsky and Nikolai Mikhaylovsky.

-In 1869 OZ started publishing what turned out to be Nekrasov's most famous poem, Who Is Happy in Russia?
+In 1869 Otechestvennye Zapiski started publishing what turned out to be Nekrasov's most famous poem, Who Is Happy in Russia?
 (1863–1876).
-In 1873 a group of narodniks in Geneva printed the misleadingly titled, unauthorized Collection of New Poems and Songs by Nekrasov, featuring all the protest poems banned in Russia, a clear sign of what an inspiration now the poet has become for the revolutionary underground.
+In 1873 a group of Narodniks in Geneva printed the misleadingly titled, unauthorized Collection of New Poems and Songs by Nekrasov, featuring all the protest poems banned in Russia, a clear sign of what an inspiration now the poet has become for the revolutionary underground.